benedmunds/CodeIgniter-Ion-Auth/USERGUIDE.md

 Loading Ion Auth
 ----------------

-You load Ion Auth just link any other library:
+You load Ion Auth just like any other library:

 ```php
 $ionAuth = new \IonAuth\Libraries\IonAuth();